Rebecca Hollweg: Early life and education

 Rebecca Hollweg was born in west London, and from the age of nine grew up in rural west Somerset.
 She is the daughter of visual artists, who have both internationally exhibited.
-Her father, Alexander Hollweg (grandson of the painter Edward Wadsworth and son of the Olympic ice-hockey player Joachim Albrecht von Bethmann-Hollweg), was a painter and sculptor whose work is in the Tate Gallery collection and in private and corporate collections in North America and in Italy.
+Her father, Alexander Hollweg (grandson of the painter Edward Wadsworth and son of the Olympic ice hockey player Joachim von Bethmann-Hollweg), was a painter and sculptor whose work is in the Tate Gallery collection and in private and corporate collections in North America and in Italy.
 His murals are in the Charlotte Street Hotel and the Soho Hotel in central London.
 Her mother Geraldine Hollweg (née James) is a silversmith and enameller, who trained as a painter at the Ruskin School of Drawing and Fine Art, Oxford and worked as a scene painter at the Royal Shakespeare Company.
 Her brother is chef and food writer Lucas Hollweg.

 Rebecca Hollweg went to West Somerset College in Minehead and then to St Edmund Hall, Oxford.
 She has a Bachelor of Arts in French and German from Oxford University and a Diploma in Jazz and Studio Music from London's Guildhall School of Music and Drama.

 Professional career

 Performance and songwriting

 Rebecca Hollweg did her own headline tour of the United Kingdom in 2002, and supported The Byrds' Roger McGuinn on his 2002 UK tour.
 She also toured the UK in 2003, supporting Paul Carrack of Squeeze and Mike & The Mechanics.

 She has played London venues including Ronnie Scott's, 606 Club, PizzaExpress Jazz Club, The Pheasantry and the Southbank Centre, as well as arts centres, theatres and music venues elsewhere in the UK.
 She is a regular musical guest of poet John Hegley at his monthly nights at the Betsey Trotwood pub in Clerkenwell, London and was also his guest twice during his poet-in-residency at Keats House, Hampstead.

 In 2002 she wrote lyrics for "Falling", which had been composed by Harvie S and had been recorded by him as an instrumental piece played by saxophonist David Sanborn.
 Singer Carleen Anderson recorded the song, with Rebecca Hollweg's lyrics, on Andy Hamill's 2002 album Bee for Bass.
 Rebecca Hollweg then recorded it on her 2008 album Orange Roses.

 Three of her songs are on the soundtrack of a short film The Bitterest Pill, which stars BBC Radio 1 DJ Sara Cox.
 Other songs of hers have been covered live by Claire Martin.

-Rebecca Hollweg performs with a band which, as of 2022, consists of Andy Hamill (bass), Mike Outram (guitar), Julian Fenton (drums) and Mike Gorman (piano).
+Rebecca Hollweg has performed and recorded with the same band for more than 20 years, which consists of leading British jazz session musicians Andy Hamill (bass), Mike Outram (guitar), Tom Gordon (drums), Phil Peskett (piano), and Julian Ferraretto (violin).

+She also works in different contexts with a wide selection of the country’s top jazz session players.